joakimsk/docs/docs/concepts.rst

 Polaric aprsd is designed to  handle geographical points and display them on a map.

 Tracker objects.
    APRS stations or objects.
 AIS vessels, etc..
 They can be moving and can have significant metainformation attached, including timestamp.
 They have *trails* of movement.
 A trail is a list of updates (each with a timestamp and position) covering a timespan.
 Signs.
    Simpler *"Lightweight"* objects that are *static* (non moving).
-They are shown with smaller icons (and no label) on the map.
-A sign can have a link to an image or web-page.
+They can be shown with smaller icons and have typically no label on the map.
+A sign can provide a link to an image or web-page.
 Other types of objects.
    For example non-moving objects with more semantics than simple signs.
 Defined by plugins.

 A *database* (if using the *database plugin*) can store signs or updates to tracker-objects.
 If this plugin is installed and active, it can provide historical seach and show locations on earlier time-instants or trails of movements in given time-spans.

-Clients like *Polaric Webapp2* are GIS applications that can handle maps and map-layer, as well as more static geographical features to be drawn on maps, in addition to more dynamic information from aprsd backends.
+Clients like *Polaric Webapp2* are GIS applications that can handle maps and map-layers, as well as more static geographical features to be drawn on maps, in addition to more dynamic information from aprsd backends.

 Tags
 ----

-Geographical points (stations, objects.. ) can be tagged with keywords that can be used in searching or more semantics can be defined in filter profile scripts.
+Geographical points (trackers, stations, objects.. ) can be tagged with keywords that can be used in searching or more semantics can be defined in filter profile scripts.

 Tags can ble single words or composite words with the '.' as a delimiter.
 A composite tag x.y implies the prefix x, for example a tag 'APRS.infra' also means 'APRS'.